 More Homemade and Heartfelt Gifts

 As I stated before, a homemade gift just tugs at my heartstrings.
-In fact, I love handmade gifts so much I have a full handmade masterclass FILLED with instructional videos on how to make your own!
+In fact, I love handmade gifts so much that I have a full handmade masterclass FILLED with instructional videos on how to make your own!

 I don't know about you, but I'll never turn a handmade gift down!
 They also happen to be some of my favorite things to gift (and usually take the least amount of time to make!).